Semi-Quantum Money: Trapdoor Claw-Free Families and 1-of-2 Puzzles

 \subsection{A Parallel Repetition Theorem for 1-of-2 Puzzles}

-\begin{definition}[Repetition of 1-of-2 puzzle] Let $\mathcal{Z}$ be a 1-of-2 puzzle system, and let $n\in \NN$.
+\begin{definition}[Parallel repetition of 1-of-2 puzzles] Let $\mathcal{Z}$ be a 1-of-2 puzzle system, and let $n\in \NN$.
 We denote by $G^n$ the algorithm that, on security parameter $\secpar$, runs $G(\secparam)$ for $n(\secpar)$ times and outputs all the $n$ puzzles with their verification keys:

 where $(p_i,v_i)\sample G(1^{\secpar})$.
 A similar approach is used for all other algorithms in $\mathcal Z$:

 where $(o_i,\rho_i)\sample O(p_i)$.

 where $a_i \sample S(p_i,o_i,\rho_i,b)$.
 The algorithm